Seven dead, 19 injured in air ambulance crash in Philadelphia

 The FAA said the National Transportation Safety Board will lead the investigation.
 The NTSB said an investigator arrived Friday and more officials would be there Saturday.

 Levy reported from Harrisburg.
-Associated Press writers Hallie Golden, John O’Connor and Cedar Attanasio contributed to this report.
+Associated Press writers Hallie Golden, John O’Connor and Cedar Attanasio contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.